Spacial/awesome-arts/README.md

 * [VCVRACK](https://vcvrack.com/): Open-source virtual modular synthesizer
 * [Sonic Visualiser](http://www.sonicvisualiser.org/download.html) is an application for viewing and analysing the contents of music audio files.
 * [Sndio](http://www.sndio.org/) is a small audio and MIDI framework part of the OpenBSD project and ported to FreeBSD, Linux and NetBSD
+* [KXStudio](http://kxstudio.linuxaudio.org/index.php) is a collection of applications and plugins for professional audio production.
+* [Fedora JAM](https://labs.fedoraproject.org/en/jam/) is for audio enthusiasts and musicians who want to create, edit and produce audio and music on Linux.

 ## Links úteis